jedwards1211/merge-k-sorted-arrays/README.md

 ### With custom comparator

-You may pass an optional custom comparator as the second argument:
+You may pass an optional custom comparator:

 ```js
 merge(